WTIU

-WTIU, virtual channel 30 (UHF digital channel 33), is a Public Broadcasting Service (PBS) member television station serving Indianapolis, Indiana, United States that is licensed to Bloomington.
-Owned by Indiana University, it is a sister station to National Public Radio (NPR) member WFIU (103.7 FM).
+WTIU (channel 30) is a PBS member television station in Bloomington, Indiana, United States.
+It is owned by Indiana University alongside NPR member WFIU (103.7 FM).
 The two stations share studios on the Indiana University campus on East 7th Street in Bloomington; WTIU's transmitter is located on Sare Road on the city's southeast side.

-On cable, WTIU is available on Comcast Xfinity channel 5 in Bloomington in AT&T U-verse channel 30 in Indianapolis in standard definition, and in high definition on Xfinity digital channel 1022 in Bloomington and AT&T U-verse channel 1030 in Indianapolis.

 The station also serves as the default PBS member station for the Terre Haute market, despite having WVUT (channel 22) in Vincennes from the Vincennes University.
 It is carried by most cable providers in west-central Indiana.

 History

 In late 1968, after receiving support from University president Herman B. Wells, Indiana University applied for a license from the Federal Communications Commission (FCC) to operate an educational television station.
-The station first signed on the air on March 3, 1969 as a member station of National Educational Television (NET); the first program ever broadcast on WTIU was The Friendly Giant, a Canadian-produced children's show.
+The station first signed on the air on March 3, 1969, as a member station of National Educational Television (NET); the first program ever broadcast on WTIU was The Friendly Giant, a Canadian-produced children's show.
 WTIU became a member of PBS when NET was reorganized on October 6, 1970.

 Channel 30 originally maintained a very small staff of only three employees, and initially broadcast on Mondays through Saturdays for five hours a day during the afternoon hours.
 As the station was unable to afford equipment to allow programming to be transmitted in color, much of the programming broadcast by WTIU was aired in black and white in the early years.
 Through PBS' Program Differentiation Plan, the network's programming was eventually divided between it and three other PBS members in the Indianapolis market – WFYI (channel 20), Muncie-based WIPB (channel 49) and by 1992, WTBU (channel 69, now Daystar owned-and-operated station WDTI).